a11yproject/a11yproject.com/_posts/2020-03-28-learning-common-keyboard-shortuts-for-screenreaders.md

 ## Learning visually helps
 Sometimes there's too much information to try out and you need another way of learning the shortcuts.

-Mapping the keyboard shortcuts that you've learned so far to a graph or mind map can help that information sink on.
+Mapping the keyboard shortcuts that you've learned so far to a graph or mind map can help that information sink in.

 Go back and familiarize yourself with the lists and tables of shortcuts, then start creating a visual map of them.